hamed9898/max4bot/README.md

-# HALIX 9000
+# HALIX 9002
 [![License](http://img.shields.io/:license-gpl-blue.svg?style=flat)](http://opensource.org/licenses/GPL-2.0)

 A multipurpose Telegram bot run by the [LibreLabUCM](https://github.com/LibreLabUCM) association.
 Services are provided by different plugins.

+Currently, HALIX is in version 9002 but it's still under development and is not publicly available.

 <!--You can contact it trough its username [@Halix9000Bot](http://telegram.me/Halix9000Bot).-->